2010–11 UEFA Europa League: Play-off round

-Note 7: Order of legs reversed after original draw.

 Group stage

 The 48 clubs were drawn into twelve groups of four on 27 August 2010 in Monaco.
 In each group, teams play against each other home-and-away in a round-robin format.
-The matchdays are 16 September, 30 September, 21 October, 4 November, 1–2 December, and 15–16 December 2010.
+The matchdays are 16 September 30 September, 21 October 4 November, 1–2 December, and 15–16 December 2010.
 The group winners and runners-up advance to the round of 32, where they are joined by the eight third-placed teams from the group stage of the 2010–11 UEFA Champions League.

 If two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings (in descending order):